-On February 6, 2017, the named executive officers were awarded an annual grant of stock options to purchase common stock of the company under the 2013 Stock Plan at an exercise price of \$13.16 per share, the closing price of our common stock on the day of grant.
+On February 5, 2018, the NEOs were awarded an annual grant of stock options to purchase common stock of the company under the 2013 Stock Plan at an exercise price of \$12.64 per share, the closing price of our common stock on the day of grant.
 These stock options have a ten-year exercise period and will vest and become exercisable in equal installments over three years commencing on the first anniversary after the date of grant, subject to continued service through each such vesting date.

-Periodic Off-Cycle Long-Term Awards
+Periodic Off-Cycle Awards

-In special circumstances, the Committee, or in the case of the CEO and COO, the independent members of the board of directors, may determine that it is appropriate to make additional grants to executives and new hires during the course of the year.
-These awards are in addition to the annual long-term incentive awards.
+In special circumstances, the Committee, or in the case of the CEO and COO, the independent members of the board of directors, may determine that it is appropriate to make additional cash and long-term incentive awards to executives during the course of the year.
+These awards are in addition to the annual short and long-term incentive awards.